vseloved/should-test/README.md

           `----module
                `-----file-test.lisp

-I also, usually, place the tests in the same package as the code they test.
+I also usually place the tests in the same package as the code they test but protect them with `#+dev` guard, so that in production environment they are not compiled and loaded altogether.

 [ASDF][asdf] provides a way to define the standard  for testing a system that can be invoked with `asdf:test-system`.